 - Since only 23% of the World’s Economic Activity (GDP or Gross Domestic Product) is produced in the US, I have always stressed a Global Approach to Investing.
 Currently, however, I do shy away from Europe.

 After four years in Manhattan, I spent the rest of my career in South Florida.
 All the while, however, I have had a number of Overseas Clients.
-I have always found it interesting that people who live in other countries often know quite a lot about the US, and many Americans seem to know very little about the world around us.
+I have always found it interesting that people who live in other countries often know quite a lot about the US, while many Americans seem to know very little about the world around us.
 Now, I realize that there are some reasons for that; however, I believe that a lack of global curiosity, on our part, might be a contributing factor.

 I retired in early 2012 and my Daughter decided that I needed to find something to do–hence, this Blog.
 Although my professional background is financial, I also have strong views on Politics, Education, Foreign Affairs and a wide range of other topics.
 So, if you see something that doesn’t strike your fancy, just scroll-on to the next Post.